-Serbia is set to receive a further boost with the construction of a new studio just 20 minutes from central Belgrade.
-Set up by Firefly Productions, the complex will comprise three sound stages, two of 2,000 square meters and one of 800 Square meters, plus a backlot, production offices, water tank and related facilities.
-It was due to open this summer, but will be delayed due to the coronavirus.
+Serbia is set to receive a further boost with the construction of a studio just 20 minutes from central Belgrade.
+Set up by Firefly Productions, the complex will comprise three soundstages (two of 2,000 square metres and one of 800 square metres) plus a backlot, production offices, water tank and related facilities.
+It was due to open this summer but has been delayed due to the pandemic.

 Beyond Belgrade, Serbian locations range from gentle hills and rivers in the centre of the country through to the Dinaric Alps in the west and the Carpathian mountains and Balkan mountains in the east.

 While in the south-east, the Jelasnicka gorge with its imposing 100-metre rock formations played host at the end of last year to climbing drama The Ledge, produced by UK outfit Evolution Pictures and Belgrade-based Red Production.